BlueSwordM/aom-av1-psy/doc/AlgorithmDescription.md

 generated using quadratic interpolation along vertical, horizontal directions, or the average thereof.
-The samples used in the quadratic interpolation include reconstructed samples from the top and left neighboring blocks and samples from the right and bottom boundaries which are aspproxmated by top reconstructed samples and the left reconstructed samples.
+The samples used in the quadratic interpolation include reconstructed samples from the top and left neighboring blocks and samples from the right and bottom boundaries which are approximated by top reconstructed samples and the left reconstructed samples.

 In `PAETH predictor` mode, the prediction for each sample is assigned as one